 In 1952 a steering committee formed and the Phillip Island Auto Racing Club (PIARC) was developed with a dream “to build Australia’s first international grand prix circuit”.

-Between 1952 and 1956 the building of the circuit had met with major engineering hurdles, and PIARC had to call for more money from its shareholders.
+Between 1952 and 1956 the building of the circuit met with some major engineering hurdles, and PIARC had to call for more money from its shareholders.
 The Grand Opening Meeting was held with much acclaim in December 1956.